david-fong/okiidoku/README.md

 See the readme in the [cpp](./cpp/readme.md) directory.

+Right now I don't really have the motivation to maintain inline (in the source code) documentation about Sudoku terminology/concepts and algorithm descriptions, or on top of that to learn how to generate doc pages with tools like Doxygen.
+I'll only start doing that if I think I can commit to keeping them very clean and up to date.
+Again, there's the design folder.
+All you will find in source code is contracts and post-conditions.

 ### Preface

 This project is MIT licenced.
 If something does not work for you, you can always do your own work and adapt it for your own needs.